jcalijurio/paraguay-validators/README.md

 var carPlateIsValid = validator.Plate.validateCarPlate('ABCD123'); // Only new Car Mercosul format of Paraguay. var motoPlateValid = validator.Plate.validateMotorcyclePlate('123ABCD'); // Only new Motorcyle Mercosul format of Paraguay.
 ```

-## ROADMAP ##

-New validators to be implemented.

-  - Phone
-  - Postal Code